 What is a notary?

-A notary public is authorized to witness and certify documents for official use.
+A notary is a legally qualified person who is authorized to witness and certify documents for official use.

 When might I need a notary?

-Situations which might require the services of a notary include:
+Situations that might require the services of a notary include:

 - Giving an oath, affidavit or affirmation (e.g.an affidavit under the Matrimonial Homes (Family Protection) (Scotland) Act 1981 that a house you are selling is not subject to any occupational rights).
 A notary is authorised to witness and record such a statement.